 Meditation improves immune function and delays disease progression

 ‘As alternative forms of medicine have become increasingly popular, research on the health benefits of meditation has grown.
-Specifically, Mindfulness Meditation, Transcendental Meditation, and Qigong have been shown to be effective in treating psychological disorders, enhancing immune function, and in delaying disease progression in patients diagnosed with HIV, the varicella-zoster virus, and dermatomyositis.’
+Specifically, Mindfulness Meditation, Transcendental Meditation, and Qigong have been shown to be effective in treating psychological disorders, enhancing immune function, and delaying disease progression in patients diagnosed with HIV, the varicella-zoster virus, and dermatomyositis.’

 Meditation improves mental well-being and happiness levels